eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

     </tr>
 </table>

 While the web GUI may use the back-end instances list and select different back-ends in an easy way, a user that uses the front-end without the included web GUI may need to specify a back-end URL.
 This may be done by adding a `backendurl` parameter to the request.

-Note that for users where the front-end and back-end is running with the help of Tomcat there will be context paths used.
+Note that for users where the front-end and back-end is deployed with Tomcat there will be context paths used.

 #### Default back-end

 The front-end can be configured to use a default back-end, this means that if no back-end is specified when making a HTTP request to the front-end the default back-end will be used.
 If you want to see a list of back-ends and see if there is a default back-end set, you may use the command:

 ###### Example GET request using curl: